International Olympic Committee: Organisation

 It is an association under the Swiss Civil Code (articles 60–79).

 IOC Session

-The IOC Session is the general meeting of the members of the IOC, held once a year in which each member has one vote.
-It is the IOC's supreme organ and its decisions are final.
+The IOC Session is the general meeting of the IOC, held once a year, at which each member has one vote.
+It is the IOC's supreme organ, and its decisions are final.

-Extraordinary Sessions may be convened by the President or upon the written request of at least one third of the members.
+Extraordinary Sessions may be convened by the President or upon the written request of at least one-third of the members.

 Among others, the powers of the Session are: